benbranyon/slsc-main/wp-content/plugins/gutentor/readme.txt

 - **Advanced List Widget:** The Advanced List Block helps to represent list item with default HTML list, icon, or image with column and other advanced options.

-- **Author Profile Widget:** This block has been built especially for displaying the details description of certain authors.
+- **Author Profile Widget:** This block has been built especially for displaying the detailed description of certain authors.

 - **Post Widget:** The Post block display collection of posts with different settings related to post items.